-Alabama Republicans Forsake Sesssions for Trump, Who Looks Down on Them
+Alabama Republicans Forsake Sessions for Trump, Who Looks Down on Them

-In January of this year, I had just taken my seat in the Alabama section (the only place I could obtain an insanely overpriced ticket) at the College Football National Championship Game in Atlanta when Donald J. Trump sauntered onto the field for the pre-game National Anthem festivities.
+In January of this year, I had just taken my seat in the Alabama section (the only place I could obtain an insanely overpriced ticket) at the College Football National Championship Game in Atlanta when Donald J. Trump sauntered onto the field for the pre-game national anthem festivities.
 The crimson-clad fans around me stood and cheered lustily, even though most of them had just been standing in long lines in freezing rain thanks to the presidential security requirements created by Trump’s brief drop-in.

-Alabama was and remains Trump Country, at least among its predominant white conservative voters.
+Alabama was and remains Trump country, at least among its predominant white conservative voters.
 He decisively won the relatively early 2016 GOP presidential primary in Alabama, securing 36 of 50 pledged delegates.
-In November, he won his fourth-largest percentage (63%) there, and given the state’s large African-American minority, it’s almost certain he won a higher percentage of white voters in Alabama than anywhere else.
+In November, he won his fourth-largest percentage (63 percent) there, and given the state’s large African-American minority, it’s almost certain he won a higher percentage of white voters in Alabama than anywhere else.
 Yes, Trump’s endorsed candidate to succeed Jeff Sessions in the U.S. Senate during a 2017 special election, Luther Strange, lost the GOP primary, but the entire field offered up endless hymns of praise to POTUS.
-And the defeat of the GOP candidate in the general election had more to do with the peculiar traits–ideological and sexual–of Judge Roy Moore than with Trump’s standing in the state.
+And the defeat of the GOP candidate in the general election had more to do with the peculiar traits — ideological and sexual — of Judge Roy Moore than with Trump’s standing in the state.
 At present, according to Morning Consult, his approval rating in Alabama is 63 percent, his highest (tied with West Virginia and Wyoming) in any state, and actually a point higher than it was when he took office.

-The real litmus test of loyalty to Trump among Alabama Republicans has been created by his noisy estrangement from Jeff Sessions, a crucial 2016 supporter and his controversial choice to become Attorney General.
+The real litmus test of loyalty to Trump among Alabama Republicans has been created by his noisy estrangement from Jeff Sessions, a crucial 2016 supporter and his controversial choice to become attorney general.
 As Politico reports, there’s been a big recent shift in sentiment that can be fairly described as an abandonment of Sessions at the behest of the president:

 When President Donald Trump attacked Attorney General Jeff Sessions last year, Alabama Republicans jumped to his defense, beating back the presidential incursion and sending Trump a clear signal: back off our guy.